hahahayay00/1.7-Modules-and-Advanced-ES6/Optional/C1 ★ Advanced Profile Updater/instructions.md

 <summary>Pseudocode</summary>

 ```
-1. Create a user profile object with default properties (name, age, hobbies).
+1. Create a user profile object with properties (name, age, hobbies).

-2. Write a function named updateProfile that accepts three parameters:
+2. Write a function named updateProfile that:
     a.
-Destructure the first two parameters (name and age).
+Destructures the user profile object (name, age, hobbies).
     b.
-Use rest parameters to gather any additional hobbies into an array.
+Uses rest parameters to gather additional hobbies.

 3. Inside the function:
     a.
-Add new hobbies to the existing hobbies using array methods.
+Add new hobbies to the existing hobbies using array methods like `.concat()` or spread.
     b.
-Update the user's name and age if provided.
+Return a message that includes the updated hobbies.

-4. Return a message stating that the profile has been updated and display the updated hobbies.
+4. Return a message stating the profile has been updated and show the hobbies.
 ```

 </details>

-This exercise will help solidify your understanding of **object destructuring**, **rest parameters**, and **array methods**, giving you a hands-on experience in updating dynamic data.
+This exercise will help solidify your understanding of **object destructuring**, **rest parameters**, and **array methods**, giving you hands-on experience with updating dynamic data.